liferay-search/liferay-docs/en/user/articles/200-managing-apps/02-managing-and-configuring-apps.markdown

 | aren't designed for "auto deployment".

-If it's not feasible to stop your server or you're app *is* designed for "auto deployment", @product@ provides several "auto deployment" conveniences.
+If it's not feasible to stop your server or you're app *is* designed for "auto deployment", @sharepoint@ provides several "auto deployment" conveniences.
 Except where stopping/starting the server is explicitly mentioned, the practices described in the rest of this article and in the following articles involve "auto deployment".